usaid-cs/yesterday-i-learned/random.md

 1. Onset of effects of THC starts [5 to 90 minutes after consumption](http://drug.addictionblog.org/how-long-does-marijuana-last/), and ends anywhere from 300 to 1440 minutes after consumption.
 1. The [Fertile Crescent / Cradle of Civilization](https://en.wikipedia.org/wiki/Fertile_Crescent) aka Egypt/Israel/Syria etc. stopped being fertile because they started irrigating with salt water.
 1. Westerners [chose](https://en.wikipedia.org/wiki/Human_flesh_search_engine) to translate the Chinese term "mechnical turk for searching" to "human flesh search engine", because it sounds cooler.
-1. When resigning from a company, a) don't mention it to anyone until it is approved by the management, and b) never tell people why.
 1. Laminated glass is glass on both sides with plastic inside, rather than plastic on either or both sides with glass in between.
 So maybe it should be called [glass reenforced plastic](https://en.wikipedia.org/wiki/Fiberglass) instead?
 Make sure you let me know in the comment section down below!
 Drop a like and don't forget to subscribe!
 1. 2 out of 3 American homes have pets.
 1. "In general, if an object is immutable, it doesn't make sense to have multiple copies of it." - Raymond